lhansford/ttrpg.lukehansford.me/src/spelljammer-bebop/tracking.md

 	- Can a soul be saved?
 		- Soul coin heist?
 Should raven destroy a bunch or steal them or something?
 - Got a sending stone off of Parsec's desk, need to know where it connects to.
-- NOTE that radiant beam is upgraded and pretty kickass now.now.
+- NOTE that radiant beam is upgraded and pretty kickass now
-- Speak with Vraxil
-- Decide what to attune.
 - Research the sword.
 Who's was it?
 - Chat with Kez about our differing moralities.
+- WHY IS MY HP DIFFERENT BETWEEN BEYOND AND FORGE?

 ## Tracking

-- Story points - 14
+- Story points - 8
-- Max 5 hp / Fear save adv.
 - Scroll of revivify
 - Fruit of lesser restoration.
 - [x] Human heroic inspiration
-- [ ] Misty step
+- [x] Misty step
 - [ ] Bless
-- [ ] Healing Word
+- [x] Healing Word
 - [ ] Spell charm - healing word
-- [x] Mage Slayer - Guarded Mind
+- [ ] Mage Slayer - Guarded Mind
 - [ ] 11 uses of dust of dryness
 - [ ] Coat of the alibi
+	- [x] Charge
 	- [ ] Charge
 	- [ ] Charge
 	- [ ] Charge
 	- [ ] Charge
+- [ ] Spirit board
 	- [ ] Charge
-- [ ] Spirit board
 	- [x] Charge
 	- [x] Charge
+- [ ] Enspelled blade
 	- [x] Charge
+	- [ ] Charge
+	- [ ] Charge

 ## Quests